holiday01/HASCAD/README.md

 #### With Symphony-Harmony

+#### Run your query
+The gene expression without/with Symphony-Harmony.

 Then you can run the script and obtain a plot like [this](https://github.com/holiday01/HASCAD/blob/main/Result/result.png)

 ![alt text](https://github.com/holiday01/HASCAD/blob/main/Result/result.png)

 ### Training your model
+The two steps in this section.
+The first is that you will prepare your reference data and query data.
+The second is that the HASCAD trained by the reference data to predict the cell composition of query data.

+#### With Symphony-Harmony

 `make preparations`

 ## Require